 What happens when my permit is due to expire?

 4 weeks before the permit is due to expire a letter will be issued to you reminding you of the expiry date and providing all the required details for renewal, such as the permit reference number and amount due; as well as options to make payment.
-If you have not received a permit renewal reminder within this timescale please contact Parking Services on 0191 2772728 so we can check case records and take a payment over the telephone with a payment card from a business account or email to firstname.lastname@example.org so we can send you details to make an online payment.
+If you have not received a permit renewal reminder within this timescale please call 0191 278 7878 and quote “parking permit” so we can check case records and take a payment over the telephone with a payment card from a business account or email to firstname.lastname@example.org so we can send you details to make an online payment.
 If you are sending an email please quote your address and permit reference number.